yshghid/yshghid.github.io/content/docs/study/tech/tech36.md

             label of nt = 1 #core
             clusters = expand_cluster(nt, sequence, eps, min_samples, eps_scaler, dim_factor)

     if not in clusters:
-            label of nt = -1 #noise
+        label of nt = -1 for nt in sequence #noise

     return hscore, ccms, clusters
 ```